This Web Page is Memory

 always offer one’s seat to a lady.

-not go into pubs without a male escort, nor did they smoke cigarettes in
+Conversely, real ladies did not go into pubs without a male escort, nor did

-public.
-Elocution lessons ensured that
+Elocution lessons ensured that we spoke correctly and avoided

-offence.
-One might just hear “damn” or
+Swearing in company was almost a capital offence.
+One might just hear “damn” or “blast” used

-child’s vocabulary.
-“Bloody” was used by men only in the most
+vocabulary.
+“Bloody” was used by men

-extreme situations and would certainly never have been allowed on the
+only in the most extreme situations and would certainly never have been allowed

-wireless.
+on the wireless.
 Stronger language still,

 nowadays common-place, was largely confined to the working man in his own